Land Use Back To F.A.Q. Page

 You may utilize the Planning GIS Viewer or visit the Department of Planning and Community Development during office hours: Monday through Friday from 8:30 to 5:00.
 Please request assistance from our Planner of the Day to view any of our files, plans, or plats.
 To expedite the process, be sure to have the tax parcel identification number (also known as a tax map and parcel number) for the property about which you are inquiring or other information for reference purposes.

-You may also submit a written request to Lori Kyle for a “Zoning Verification Letter” affirming the zoning of your property.
+You may also submit a written request to Cindy McBrayer for a “Zoning Verification Letter” affirming the zoning of your property.
 Please be sure to reference the tax identification number of all subject parcels.

 Forsyth County Planning and Development